content-left-bg.png

 • Based on estimated registration numbers, the principal determines the appropriate delivery model, noting that this may change due to fluctuating registrations throughout the year:

-• 4 or fewer children: SDK is subject to the requirements of the ECS Act.
+• 4 or fewer children at the same time: SDK is subject to the requirements of the ECS Act.

-• 5 or more children: SDK is subject to the requirements of an approved service under the National Law.
+• 5 or more children at the same time: SDK is subject to the requirements of an approved service under the National Law.

 • If the SDK is subject to the requirements of the National Law, the Senior Advisor SDK will: